Parameter Inference from Final-State Entanglement in Higgs Decays: Abstract

 \section{Abstract}

-The decay out-states of unstable Standard Model (SM) particles provide a unique, well-defined intrinsic quantum-information probe of the SM parameter space.
-We use Higgs decays as a test case: after tracing out kinematics, we compute entanglement among final-state spins and colors across all decay channels and impose a near-maximal entanglement-entropy criterion.
-This criterion yields quantitative indications for fundamental parameters.
-Within the SM, the entanglement entropy exhibits a global maximum close to the observed Higgs mass and the measured $W$ mass, the latter being equivalent to the $SU(2)_L$ gauge coupling.
-In a two-parameter kappa framework, applying the same criterion points to an SM-like balance between vector and fermion couplings, constraining the ratio of the sector-wide rescalings.
-These results suggest that entanglement extremality can serve as a complementary handle on fundamental parameters.
+The decay out-states of unstable Standard Model (SM) particles provide a natural, well-defined quantum-information probe of the SM parameter space.
+We use Higgs decays as a test case: after tracing out kinematics, we compute entanglement among final-state spins and colors across all decay channels and investigate a near-maximal entanglement-entropy criterion.
+This criterion turns out to be informative about fundamental parameters.
+Within the SM, we find that the entanglement entropy exhibits a global maximum close to the observed Higgs mass and the measured $W$ mass, the latter being equivalent to the $SU(2)_L$ gauge coupling.
+In a two-parameter kappa framework, applying the same criterion is consistent with an SM-like balance between Higgs couplings to vector bosons and to fermions, providing sensitivity to the ratio of the sector-wide rescalings.
+These results suggest that entanglement extremality may serve as a complementary handle on fundamental parameters.